 AVOID TAKING MEDICINES BEFORE CONSULTATION

 - If a person is diagnosed with Cirrhosis, NSAID drugs such as Ibuprofen, Naproxen, and other pain relief oral medications must not be consumed without the permission of the doctor.
-Even supplements, multivitamins and herbal drugs should only be taken after consulting with the doctors.
+Even supplements, multivitamins, and herbal drugs should only be taken after consulting with the doctors.

 EXERCISE IS ESSENTIAL

-- Exercise is the best way to stay fit and people with the non-alcoholic fatty disease are suggested to maintain a healthy lifestyle with an adequate amount of exercise in their routines.
+- Exercise is the best way to stay fit and people with non-alcoholic fatty disease are suggested to maintain a healthy lifestyle with an adequate amount of exercise in their routines.
 Regular walks and aerobics are highly recommendable for people with liver Cirrhosis as well.
 As a bonus, a vegan diet for liver health also provides balanced nutrition to the rest of the body.
-Excercise works with the nutrition to provide a healthy body.
+Exercise works with nutrition to provide a healthy body.

 THE BEST DIET FOR FATTY LIVER, NAFLD